Meditation for Addiction: Definition, Types, Application, Benefits, and Efficacy

 What are the Key Types of Meditation for Addiction?

-The types of meditation for addiction include mindfulness meditation, loving-kindness meditation, breath awareness meditation, body scan meditation, and mantra meditation, each addressing different aspects of cravings and emotional regulation.
+The key types of meditation for addiction include mindfulness meditation, loving-kindness meditation, breath awareness meditation, body scan meditation, and mantra meditation, each addressing different aspects of cravings and emotional regulation.
 According to the Pew Research Center, in 2014, 40% of U.S. adults practiced a form of meditation at least once a week, 8% meditated once or twice a month, and 4% meditated several times a year.

 1. Mindfulness Meditation